 - 1. The employer should determine through supervision and periodic inspections that employees are complying with the safety-related work practices recommended by this guideline. - 2.
 Type of Training.
 The training should be classroom, on-the-job, or a combination of the two.
 The type and extent of the training provided should be determined by the risk to the employee. - a.
-Training can be augmented by digital delivery platforms, but attendees of re-training must have the ability to ask questions and have them answered immediately.
+Training can be augmented by digital delivery platforms, but attendees of re-training must be able to ask questions and answer them immediately.
 Re-training occurs after an incident and an individual needs to get trained again. - 3.
-Refresher training in safety-related work practices and applicable changes in this guideline should be performed at intervals not to exceed three years. - 4.
+Refresher training in safety-related work practices and applicable changes in this guideline should be performed at annual intervals or as required by applicable codes. - 4.
 An employee should receive additional training (or retraining) for any of the following conditions: - a.
-The supervision or annual inspections indicate the employee is not complying with the safety-related work practices. - b.
+The supervision or annual inspections indicate the employee is not complying with the safety-related work practices.

+- b.
 New technology, new types of equipment, or changes in procedures necessitate the use of safety-related work practices different from those that the employee would normally use. - c.
 The employee needs to review tasks that are performed less than once per year. - d.
 The employee needs to review safety-related work practices not normally used by the employee during regular job duties. - e.
-The employee's job duties change.

-- 5. Recommend providing qualified electrical workers with contact release training. - 6.
-Electrical Safety Training Documentation.
+The employee's job duties change. - 5.
+Safety Training Documentation.
 The employer should document that each employee has received the training.
 This documentation should be in accordance with the following: - a.
 Made when the employee demonstrates proficiency in the work practices involved. - b.
 Be retained for the duration of the employee's employment. - c.
-Contain the content of the training, each employee's name, and dates of training and the name of the trainer. - d.
+Contains the content of the training, each employee's name, dates of training or refresher training and the name of the trainer. - d.
 All training documentation will be retained in accordance with the company records management system.